scp Command Line Utility

 Selects a file from which the identity (private key) for RSA or DSA authentication is read.
 Identity files may also be specified on a per-host basis in the configuration file.
 It is possible to have multiple -i options (and multiple identities specified in a configuration file).
 Path names containing spaces must be embedded inside double quotation marks.

 Sets a non-default folder for configuration file, host keys and user keys.

-	Limit the bandwidth to the value specified (in Kb).
+Limit the bandwith to the value specified (in Kb).

 Can be used to give options in the format used in the configuration file.
 This is useful for specifying options for which there is no separate command-line flag.
 For a list of supported options, see the Configuration Keyword Reference.

 Preserve time stamps and file attributes.

 Port to connect to on the remote host.

 Quiet mode.
 Causes all warning and diagnostic messages, including banners, to be suppressed.

 Remove the source file after copying.